lyubick/action-YAML-schema-validator/README.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v2
-      - name: Check my YAML file with my JSON schema
+      - name: Check my YAML/JSON file with my JSON schema
         id: validation
-        uses: lyubick/action-YAML-schema-validator@v1
+        uses: lyubick/action-YAML-schema-validator@v2
         with:
           json-schema-file: path/to/my/cool/schema.json
-          yaml-file-dir: path/to/my/cool/yaml/file.yaml
+          yaml-json-file-dir: path/to/my/cool/yaml/file.yaml
           recursive: false
 ```
 One should provide two parameters:
 - `json-schema-file`, points to legit JSON Schema file
-- `yaml-file-dir`, is a comma separated list that contains
+- `yaml-json-file-dir`, is a comma separated list that contains
-  - Single YAML files
+  - Single YAML or JSON files
-  - Directories that will be parsed for `.yaml` and `.yml` files
+  - Directories that will be parsed for `.yaml` or `.yml` or `.json` files
-- `recursive`, True/False depending on if recursive scan for YAML files in directory required
+- `recursive`, True/False depending on if recursive scan for YAML or JSON files in directory required

 ## Results
 ### Success